verana-labs/verifiable-trust-vpr-spec/spec.md

 ~ A read-only action that perform some reading in an [[ref: VPR]] and returns value.

 [[def: subject, subjects]]:
 ~ A thing about which claims are made.
-Example subjects include human beings, animals, things, and organization, a [[ref: DID]]...
+Example subjects include human beings, animals, things, and organization, a [[ref: VID]]...

 [[def: transaction, transactions]]:
 ~ An action that modifies the ledger of an [[ref: VPR]] and which execution requires transaction fees.